Juan Nouesí: Santo Domingo War

 In 1861, Spain regained control over the territory, and the colony was reestablished.
 In 1863, Nouesí was one of the first to join the early insurrections that preceded the Dominican Restoration War.
 He was said to have joined with his troops made up of peasants recruited in the western area of Puerto Plata, called Los Rancheros.
 At the head of his soldiers, and in tactical coordination with Gregorio de Lora and other commanders, he led an attack on the Spanish forces in Puerto Plata on August 27, 1863.
 The Spanish received huge reinforcements from Cuba and Puerto Rico, thanks to which they maintained control of the city and, in a vigorous counterattack, pushed the patriots into the fields.

 The city of Puerto Plata remained in the hands of the Spanish, but this was short lived.
 In the days of the siege of Santiago, Nouesí and his troops caused heavy casualties while blocking the passage of the reinforcements sent to that city from Puerto Plata.
 He was in Santiago, in full action, on September 6, 1863, the day that General Gaspar Polanco ordered the thorough attack on the San Luis Fortress, the last stronghold of the Spanish, and the city burned.
 Nouesí immediately returned to his region, to combine actions with the forces of other leaders such as Francisco Reyes Marión, Pedro Gregorio Martínez and Gregorio de Lora.

-Thus, it became a more painful march in defeat of the Spanish from Santiago to Puerto Plata.
-Roads blocked with stones and trees, ditches opened in risky defiles, heavy fire and surprise attacks in the most difficult passes, furious assaults with knives at unexpected points, turned that Spanish retreat into one of the most exhausting episodes for the invaders.
-Disoriented, hindered in their march by entire families of Spanishized natives who marched with them, and by other families that the Spanish forcibly took as hostages.
-Added to all this was the problem represented by the wounded carried in litters.
-Those troops could not escape the surprise and confusion of seeing the myth of their alleged racial superiority defeated and their mistaken belief destroyed that, due to their material power, their professionalism and their experience in numerous wars of conquest, they could not in any way Some will be defeated, much less by poorly armed combatants, children of a people who, in the racial prejudice of the colonialists, were considered inferior.